openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 Initializer expressions are executed from left to right.
 The *n*’th expression specifies the value of the *n-1*’th element of the array.

-Array literals can be nested, i.e., the initializer expression that specifies an array element can be an array literal if that element is of an *array* type.
+Array literals can be nested (i.e., the initializer expression that specifies an array element can be an array literal if that element is of an *array* type).

 The type of an array literal is inferred by the following rules: